Is Cavalry Portfolio Services on Your Credit Report?

 If they are reporting your accounts to the credit bureaus, it can be doing significant damage to your credit.
 Collection accounts remain on your credit report for seven years.

 However, if you do find a negative item from Cavalry, you may be able to get it removed by disputing the account with the credit bureaus.
-All entries on your credit report must be verifiable.
+They must be able to verify or they legally have to remove it.

 If they can’t provide any original paperwork proving the debt is yours, you very well may have a solid case in getting the item removed.